Autumn Phillips: Marriage and family

-Autumn first met Peter Phillips when he attended the 2003 Canadian Grand Prix; she was interviewing the Canadian Security Intelligence Service, Peter was working for Williams F1 at the time.
+Kelly met Peter Phillips when he attended the 2003 Canadian Grand Prix as part of his employment with Williams F1.
 She did not know, until six weeks later, when she saw him on television, that he was Queen Elizabeth II's grandson.
 She then moved to the United Kingdom, living with Phillips in a Kensington, London, apartment and a cottage on the Gatcombe Park estate.
 Before meeting him, she had accepted a job with an American computer firm in England, and later worked as a personal assistant to broadcaster Michael Parkinson, while also attending royal events, such as the dinner party at the Ritz Hotel for the Queen's 80th birthday.

 Their engagement was announced by the royal family on July 28, 2007, and the Queen subsequently gave her consent to the union, as required by the Royal Marriages Act 1772, after a meeting of her British Privy Council on April 9 of the following year.
 Phillips proposed to her with "a platinum ring containing an oval centre diamond with more diamonds on either side".

-Prior to the marriage, Autumn had been raised a Roman Catholic and educated at Catholic foundation schools, was received into the Church of England (Anglican), which does not re-confirm people who were raised in churches acknowledging the Apostolic succession.
+Kelly had been raised a Roman Catholic and educated at Catholic foundation schools, was received into the Church of England (Anglican), which does not re-confirm people who were raised in churches acknowledging the apostolic succession.
 Had she remained Catholic after her marriage, under the provisions of the Act of Settlement 1701, her husband would have lost his place in the line of succession to the throne.
 That fact received widespread press coverage and drew attention to the Act of Settlement's bar on Catholics ascending to the throne, and prompted calls in both Canada and the United Kingdom for the respective prime ministers to consider the issue.
 She did not give up her Canadian citizenship.
-Some reported unease was caused in royal circles when Autumn and Phillips were interviewed and photographed by Hello! magazine, for a reported fee of £500,000.
+Some reported unease was caused in royal circles when Kelly and Phillips were interviewed and photographed by Hello! magazine, for a reported fee of £500,000.